deep-gaurav/MusicPiped/README.md

-# MusicalPipe
+# MusicPiped

-Musical Pipe is an Open Source Music Player that instead of playing local music streams through various providers.
+MusicPiped is an Open Source Music Player that instead of playing local music streams through various providers.

 ## ScreenShots